cetic/sdn-blockchain/README.md

+# Motivation
+In software audit reviews, the software log files are often checked multiple times in order to verify that the system/software has been operating consistently as expected.
+However, those same log files can be targeted by external attackers, as they can alter the log files content to manipulate the system for their own purpose of use.
+As the blockchain technology has proved to be an extremely efficient solution when it comes to storing records (see report for more details), we decided, in this project, to explore the possibilty of storing Openstack Tacker's records in the blockchain in order to improve the platform's auditability

 # Synopsis

 This project aims to improve Openstack's Tacker auditability.
 In other words, our goal is to do a periodical check on Tacker's log files, in order to verify that there hasn't been any security breach or